stepanataccolade/docsv2/sources/ci_configure.md

 ```
 pre_ci_boot:
-    integration: manishas_dockerhub
     image_name: manishas/myImage
-    image_tag: tip
+    image_tag: latest
     pull: true
     envs: FOO=BAR
     options: --privileged=true
 ```

 The image you specify in this section should be available to Shippable when the build reaches this step.
+To learn how to build your CI image from a Dockerfile or pull from a registry, check out the sections below.

 ###Building your CI image
 TODO: Rewrite since after yml is finalized